-Understanding the navigation management mechanism of Anqi CMS
+Understanding the navigation management mechanism of Anqi CMS.

-In-depth explorationnavListBefore the label, we first need to understand how the Safe CMS manages the website navigation.In the backend of Anqi CMS, the navigation menu configuration is located under the 'Navigation Settings' module in the 'Backend Settings'.Here you can not only set the default navigation at the top, but also add custom navigation at other positions according to the specific needs of the website, such as footer navigation or sidebar navigation.Each navigation category can include multi-level navigation links, and the current system supports up to two levels of dropdown menus, which lays a foundation for achieving a standard two-level dropdown menu effect.
+Before delving deepernavListBefore the label, we first need to understand how Anqi CMS manages website navigation.In the AnQi CMS backend, the navigation menu configuration is located under the "Navigation Settings" module in the "Backend Settings".This can not only set the default top navigation, but also add custom navigation to other locations according to the specific needs of the website, such as footer navigation or sidebar navigation.Each navigation category can include multi-level navigation links, the current system supports up to two-level dropdown menus, which lays a foundation for achieving the standard two-level dropdown menu effect.

-navListBasic usage of tags
+navListBasic application of tags.

-navListLabels are the core tools used to obtain the page navigation list in the AnQi CMS template.
-Their basic usage method is{% navList navs %}...{% endnavList %}Here,navsis a custom variable name, you can name it according to your habit, but please make sure to use the same variable name in the subsequent loops.
+navListThe tag is a core tool in the Anqi CMS template used to obtain the page navigation list.
+Its basic usage is{% navList navs %}...{% endnavList %}.
+Here,navsIs a custom variable name, you can name it according to your habits, but please make sure to use the same variable name in the subsequent loops.

 navListThe tag supports several key parameters to accurately control the navigation data obtained:

-typeIdThis is the ID of the backend navigation category.安企CMS allows you to create multiple navigation categories (such as, 'Main navigation', 'Footer navigation', etc.), each category has a unique ID.typeIdYou can optionally call a specific category of navigation menu.
-If not specifiedtypeIdThe system will usually default to the navigation category with ID 1.siteIdThis parameter is used in multi-site management scenarios.
-If you have created multiple sites in the background and want to call navigation data from other sites,siteIdTo implement.
+• siteId: This parameter is used in multi-site management scenarios.
+If you have created multiple sites in the background and want to call the navigation data of other sites, you can specifysiteIdTo implement.
 For single-site settings, this parameter is usually not required.

-Title: The text title displayed for navigation items.Link: The URL link that the navigation item points to.IsCurrent: An boolean value indicating whether the current navigation item is the navigation item of the current page, commonly used to add a class to highlight.activeClass to highlight.NavList: This is a very critical field.
-If the current navigation item has child navigation,NavListThis will be an array containing these sub-navigation items, with the same structure as the parent navigation item.
+• NavList: This is a very critical field.
+If the current navigation item has child navigation,NavListIt will be an array containing these sub-navigation items, with the same structure as the parent navigation item.
 It is the existence of this field that makes the implementation of multi-level dropdown menus possible.

 Build a basic two-level dropdown menu

-To implement a basic two-level dropdown menu, we need to usefornested loopsitem.NavListto determine if there is a submenu.
+To implement a basic two-level dropdown menu, we need to nest it in the template usingforLoops and combineitem.NavListTo determine if a submenu exists.

 <nav>